Eight Great Places to Live in Texas

 The music scene in Austin also rivals Nashville, as it's home to South by Southwest, one of the first music festivals in the state, founded in 1987.

-If you need a break from the bustling city life, head over to Lake Travis, which is under a 45-minute drive, known for its boating, swimming, camping, and even scuba diving.
+If you need a break from the bustling city life, head over to Lake Travis, which is less than a 45-minute drive, known for its boating, swimming, camping, and even scuba diving.
 Barton Springs pool is a natural swimming pool located right in the city where you can cool off, relax, and unwind from the hustle and bustle of daily life.

 If you want classic Texas vibes, try Amarillo